Using Peer Support, Mobile Technology, and Social Media to Improve Fitness in Young Adults with Serious Mental Illness

 Dr. Aschbrenner, an assistant professor of psychiatry at Geisel and of The Dartmouth Institute for Health Policy and Clinical Practice, received a four-year, $2 million National Institutes of Health (NIH) grant to study an intervention targeting cardiometabolic risk reduction in young adults with serious mental illness, including schizophrenia, schizoaffective disorder, bipolar disorder, or major depressive disorder.

 This innovative study is investigating whether PeerFIT, a group-based lifestyle intervention supported by mHealth technology and social media is effective in promoting weight loss and improved fitness in young adults with SMI.

-Researchers from two Dartmouth centers are collaborating with Dr. Aschbrenner: the Health Promotion Research Center at Dartmouth, a designated Prevention Research Center by the Centers for Disease Control and Prevention, led by Stephen Bartels, MD, MS, professor of psychiatry and the Herman O. West Professor of Geriatrics, and the Center for Technology and Behavioral Health led by Lisa Marsch, PhD, the Andrew G. Wallace Professor of Psychiatry.
+Researchers from two Dartmouth centers are collaborating with Dr. Aschbrenner: the Health Promotion Research Center at Dartmouth, a designated Prevention Research Center by the Centers for Disease Control and Prevention, co-led by Stephen Bartels, MD, MS, professor of psychiatry and the Herman O. West Professor of Geriatrics, and the Center for Technology and Behavioral Health led by Lisa Marsch, PhD, the Andrew G. Wallace Professor of Psychiatry.